Raftt Configuration File - raftt.yml

 inputcommand: python3 ./scripts/get_db_password.py

-A top-level element that contains the required information for building the containers.
-This element contains the following keys:
+A top-level element that contains the path to the

 A top level element containing a list of databases and their seeding methods.
 For more information, see here.